wtdavis/streeteasy_fullstack/README.md

 ### Listing Index

 Browsing a variety of listings in one place creates a design challenge- an index of listings must balance displaying as many listing tiles and as much information about each as possible, while making each listing large enough to be readable, and while avoiding clutter and crowding.
-StreetEasy's approach is to listing tiles side-by-side, with a sidebar of additional information.
+StreetEasy's approach is to display listing tiles side-by-side, with a sidebar of additional information.
 I recreated this effect, including as a thumbnail the listing's attached photo:
 ![listing_index](https://user-images.githubusercontent.com/121977875/232140254-1ec079df-7731-4af0-9c4b-58a56af53f83.png)